fidanTeymurova-blip/ecommerce-fullstack/README.md

 # 🛒 E-Commerce Fullstack Platform

-A modern fullstack e-commerce web application built for learning and portfolio purposes.
+A modern fullstack e-commerce web application built with React + TypeScript frontend and ASP.NET Core 8 Web API backend.

 ---

 ## 🚀 Project Overview

-This project is a simple but real-world inspired online shopping platform with full authentication, product management, cart system, and order processing.
+This project is a real-world inspired e-commerce platform with authentication, product management, shopping cart, and order processing.

-It demonstrates fullstack development skills using React frontend and ASP.NET Core backend.
+It demonstrates fullstack development skills using modern web technologies.

 ---